mdc004/ctf/ELF.md

 - `file`
 - `ldd` - *permette di elencare le shared libraries richieste da un file binario*.
 - `ltrace` - dinamic analysis, display **functions** has been **called**. `-e` filter called functions (use one or more `grep`)
-- `strace` - static analysis (trace delle syscalls eseguite da un binario)
+- `strace` - static analysis (trace delle syscalls eseguite da un binario). `-f` syscall eseguite dai processi figli
 - `objdump` - *displays information about one or more object files*
   - use the `-d` option to list the section of the ELF
   - `-h` ti permette di elencare le sezioni di un ELF